Bonnie McKee

 BirthdayJan 20, 1984

-BiographyBonnie Leigh McKee (born January 20, 1984) is an American singer and songwriter.
+BiographyBonnie Leigh McKee (born January 20, 1984) is an American singer, songwriter, and actress.
 Her debut album Trouble was released in 2004 by Reprise Records.
-After being dropped, she took a musical hiatus and established herself as a songwriter.
+After the label dropped her, she took a musical hiatus and established herself as a professional songwriter.
 She has written 10 singles that have reached number one in either the United States or the United Kingdom, which have sold more than 30 million copies worldwide combined.
 In 2013, she made a return to music with the single "American Girl".
 In 2015, she independently released the EP Bombastic.

-In 2024, after 11 years of anticipation by her fans expressed on social media and internet forums, she released a rerecorded version of what was meant to be her second LP, Hot City, originally supposed to be released through Epic Records, but, after several delays, her label cancelled it.
-Right after the cancellation of her album, some tracks meant to be featured on it leaked on the internet, and since then have been cherished by her fans, prompting McKee to rerecord them, after getting inspired over the Taylor Swift masters dispute, then dropping several tracks originally meant for her shelved 2013 album as singles from mid-2023 to early 2024, and finally independently releasing the 16-track album on music streaming platforms.
+In 2024, after 11 years of anticipation by her fans expressed on social media and internet forums, she released a re-recorded version of what was meant to be her second LP, Hot City, originally supposed to be released through Epic Records in 2014, but ultimately cancelled by the label.
+Shortly after the cancellation of her album, a number of tracks meant for inclusion in its tracklist leaked on the internet.
+In the following years, they were cherished by her fans, prompting McKee to rerecord them in light of the Taylor Swift masters dispute.
+McKee released several tracks originally meant for her shelved 2014 album as singles from mid-2023 to early 2024, finally independently releasing the 16-track album on music streaming platforms.

 Biography from the Wikipedia article Bonnie McKee.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.